apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

-GemFire provides APIs to capture a handful of events in a distributed system providing extensive documentation on how to implement listeners and callbacks for processing those synchronously or asynchronously.
+Geode provides APIs to capture a handful of events in a distributed system providing extensive documentation on how to implement listeners and callbacks for processing those synchronously or asynchronously.

 This document covers `CacheWriter` and `CacheListener` best practices for handling `CacheEvents`.